3 open sea test sites, equipped to host tidal, wind or wave technologies are open to you.

 - All at controlled costs.

-The site in Sainte-Anne-du-Porzic (bay of Brest) is managed by Ifremer and that in the ria d’Etel managed by Chantier Bretagne Sud are used to test reduced-scale machines or applications.
+The site in Sainte-Anne-du-Portzic (bay of Brest) is managed by Ifremer and that in the ria d’Etel managed by Chantier Bretagne Sud are used to test reduced-scale machines or applications.
 The sites are complementary: the first for wind or wave energy, the second for tidal turbines.

 Offshore Tidal Turbine

-Finally, the site in Paimpol-Bréhat is operated by EDF.
+The site in Paimpol-Bréhat is operated by EDF.
 It is the only full-scale pilot site for offshore tidal turbines.
 It also has the advantage of being connected to the grid by means of a direct current cable.
 Currently, the Grenoble company HydroQuest and its partner CMN (Constructions Mécaniques de Normandie) are successfully testing their 1MW marine tidal turbine HydroQuest Ocean.
-As part of the European TIGER project (see below), the Minesto kite-shaped tidal turbine will be tested on the site from June 2021.
+As part of the European TIGER project, the Minesto kite-shaped tidal turbine will be tested on the site in 2022.